 This goes without saying, but I’m going to say it anyways: you need to make a conscious effort day in and day out.
 You get out what you put in, that means you need to be putting in the work every day.
 This can be as simple as sparking up a conversation with a stranger or reviewing your new vocabulary words, but you’ve got to do it.

 Hopefully you recognize the necessity of learning to read Thai.
 If not, well….good luck.
 I strongly recommend carrying around a notebook wherever you go.
 You can use your phone if you’d like, but a notebook is better.

 Write down new words as they come, and when you interact with locals, ask them for help.
 Sometimes, that may mean asking them to write down the words for you.
 Other times, it may mean having them go back and correct your spelling mistakes before.

 Having a notebook on you at all times sounds like a hassle, but it’s simple.
 Find a small one that fits in your pocket, or even fold it in between your wallet.
 If you have a purse, put it inside.
 That way, whenever you have a few minutes waiting in line, instead of checking Tinder, you can review some vocabulary from your notebook.

 “I got so much better at Thai from hanging out at all the expat bars”, said no one ever.

 If you want to improve your Thai, do as the Thai do.
 Go to a gym where nobody speaks English.
 Eat out on the street.
 This will not only improve your Thai, but it’ll give you an overall better experience.
-Plus, you’ll make more friends, understand the culture more, and you’re language skills will improve drastically.
+Plus, you’ll make more friends, understand the culture more, and your language skills will improve drastically.

 Practicing a language you are not confident it can be intimidating.
 But, once you get over the fear, you’ll see that it’s not so bad.
 Ask yourself about the worst case scenario.
 When you play it out, you’ll realize it’s not so bad.
 It’s probably just an awkward conversation where no one understands each other.
 That’s not a big deal at all.